TankerHQ/spec/protocol.md

 Prerequisite: The *user* is registered on the *application*, but not on the *Trustchain*.
 Once the *user* is authenticated, the *application* can fetch the *user*'s [Secret Permanent Identity] from the *application server*.

 First, if they are not found, *Tanker Core* creates a [Device Encryption Key Pair], [Device Signature Key Pair], for the *physical device*, and a [User Encryption Key Pair].
-It stores them in the the [Local Encrypted Storage].
+It stores them in the [Local Encrypted Storage].

 *Tanker Core* creates another [Device Encryption Key Pair] and [Device Signature Key Pair] for the *virtual device*.
 But instead of storing them, it serializes them as an opaque token, the [Verification Key].